william6909/eaglercraft-plugins-fork/README.md

 - **Clearlag** deletes all dropped items every ~6 minutes (can be changed) and helps disable lag machines

+- **[DupePatch](https://github.com/darverdevs/DupePatch/releases)** patches some of the most common 1.5.2 dupe glitches players may abuse

 - **[EaglerMOTD](https://github.com/LAX1DUDE/eaglercraft-motd)** is a plugin for EaglercraftBungee to add **animated MOTDs** to your server

 - **Essentials** adds `/tpa` and `/sethome` and `/warp` and like 50 admin commands